 The Arab community is made up of Lebanese, Palestinians and Syrians who arrived in the late 19th century and remain stalwarts of the merchant class.
 The Creole, descendents of African slaves and British settlers from the early colonial period, are peppered throughout the nation, and have traditionally held government seats.
 The East Indians were brought to Belize in the early 1800s as indentured servants to work on sugar plantations.
 They were emancipated in 1838 and have proliferated in the northern and southern business communities.
 The Mestizo, descendants of Maya and Spanish settlers, immigrated to Belize during the Caste Wars of the Yucatan, and live predominately in the northern and western districts and lead in the agricultural community.
 The Chinese first began to arrive in Belize in the 1940’s to escape the Japanese invasion of China just before World War II, and work primarily in the restaurant and business trade.
 The Mennonites, originally of German descent, began arriving in Belize in 1958 from Canada and Mexico.
 They are prolific dairy and poultry farmers and talented furniture makers, who contribute significantly to the overall economy in Belize.

 All of these fascinating cultures come together to create a kaleidoscope of inspirational richness and a potpourri of colorful vibrancy that dots the landscape in a tiny nation the size of Massachusetts with a total of just over 300,000 inhabitants.

-Meg: What would you say have been the primary lessons life at Chaa Creek has taught you?
+Meg: What would you say have been the primary lessons that life spent creating Belize eco tourism has taught you?